Stefan-van-de-Vooren/dynamo-nx-workspace/choices.md

 - An schematic can be marked as private

 ## extends NX schematics
-- find out if we want to add schematics to NX, or create out own schematics folder
+- find out if we want to add schematics to NX, or create our own schematics folder